Purpose

 Since

-researchers, students and other concerned people.
-This
+students and other concerned people.
+Subscription to this

 discussion list is free.

-The List was originated and is maintained by list owner
+The List was originated and is maintained by list owner,

-Jon Church.
 To join, you can use the automated "Join

-the List" page at this site, or you can send
+the List" page at this site, or you can

-an e-mail message to Listserv (the program that makes
+send an e-mail message to Listserv (the program that makes

 it all happen), using instructions found on the page called